jonathan-xrex/pull_request_template/pull_request_template.md

 ## Type of change

-Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] fix: Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] feat: New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] hotfix: Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] style: Changes that do not affect the meaning of the code
+- [ ] refactor: Changes that neither fixes a bug nor adds a feature
+- [ ] perf: Changes that improves performance
+- [ ] test: Adding missing tests or correcting existing tests
+- [ ] build: Changes that affect the build system or external dependencies
+- [ ] ci: Changes to our CI configuration files and scripts
+- [ ] chore: Other changes that don't modify src or test files
+- [ ] revert: Reverts a previous commit
-- [ ] This change requires a documentation update
+- [ ] This change requires a documentation update (link: )

 # Test Steps

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

-- [ ] Test A
+- [ ] Step 1
-- [ ] Test B
+- [ ] Step 2

 **Test Configuration**:
-* JDK:
+* JDK version:
-* Dependency Services version:
+* Dependency Services and version:

 # Checklist: